-When it comes to building and testing software products, the healthcare domain is one of the most rigorous and unique areas to work.
+Healthcare is one of the most rigorous and unique areas when building and testing software products.
 Product companies in this space are helping doctors, patients, and other medical professionals reimagine what’s possible with wearable technology, hospital indexing systems, and countless other innovations.

-The complexity of these new products demands testing that is thorough and stringent, as the quality can directly impact a patient’s life.
-Other high-stakes factors to consider are the cost and worth of the product to the customer, the protection of private and confidential patient data, and the safety of all patients or caregivers who interface with the product.
+The complexity of these new products demands thorough and stringent testing, as the quality can directly impact a patient’s life.
+Other high-stakes factors to consider are the cost and worth of the product to the customer, the protection of private and confidential patient data, and the safety of all patients or caregivers who interact with the product.

-In this three-part blog series, we’ll explore the pain points that are unique to healthcare software testing, and explore their solutions.
+This three-part blog series will explore the unique pain points of healthcare software testing and its solutions.

 Healthcare projects have a complex architecture, multiple workflows, and large volumes of data.
-Testers must have the right training and required certifications so that they have a clear understanding of the business workflows, make informed decisions, and can find the root cause of an issue.
+Testers must have the proper training and required compliance certifications to clearly understand the business workflows and fundamental insights into medical terminologies, make informed decisions, and find the root cause of an issue.

 -

-If the subject matter experts lack the qualifications, instead of spending time discussing the substance of clinical content, they will waste time trying to understand how the system works.
+If the subject matter experts lack the qualifications, they will waste time trying to understand how the system works instead of discussing the substance of clinical content.

 -

-Poor training can also cause teams to miss defined timelines, which indirectly affects business flow, patient report generation, and medical reimbursements.
+Poor training can also prevent teams from missing defined timelines, indirectly affecting business flow, patient report generation, and medical reimbursements.

 -